-This sample from day 5 falls just past the 10000 word mark.
-Linda is his sister.
+(This sample from day 5 falls just past the 10000 word mark.
+Linda is Daniel’s sister.)

-He was telling Sanjay about the ‘offer’, as he called with with air quotation marks, from Quintex, when his phone rang.
+He was telling Sanjay about the ‘offer’, as he called it with air quotation marks, from Quintex, when his phone rang.
 He unplugged it from the charger to answer.

 “Linda.”
 Photo call display told him who was calling.